jkondratowicz/smart-testament/README.md

 ### Note
 This is going to be a submission for ChainLink 2021 Hackathon.
 I **hope** to have a proof of concept ready before deadline.

+### TODO
+- contract tests
+- add UI
+- instead of public function callable by owner, use Chainlink Alarm Clock or maybe Keeper (?) to periodically check status